Me and Earl and the Dying Girl (film): Plot

-In a rage, Greg confronts Earl, blaming him for the events leading to the end of his friendship with Rachel.
-Earl in turn admonishes Greg's inability to care and sympathize for anyone but himself, before ultimately punching Greg after the latter dares him to.
+Greg angrily confronts Earl, blaming him for the events leading to the end of his friendship with Rachel.
+Earl in turn admonishes Greg's inability to care and sympathize for anyone but himself, ultimately punching Greg after the latter dares him to.
 Later, Earl gives Greg a heartfelt testimonial for Rachel's film before letting him know that he is finished with their friendship.
-Greg's admission to the college he planned to attend is later rescinded due to his poor grades.
+Greg's admission to the college he planned to attend is later rescinded due to his declining grades.

-Later in the year, Greg learns that Rachel is back in the hospital and is dying.
-His mother encourages him to visit her.
-Madison invites Greg to the prom, but at the last moment, he decides to go to the hospital instead.
-During the journey there, Greg is asked by the limousine driver if he loves the girl he is going to see, a question he finds himself unable to answer.
-He brings his iPhone and a portable projector and places a corsage around Rachel's wrist before running the film he made for her on the front wall of her room.
+Later in the year, Greg's mother encourages him to visit Rachel after learning that she is dying.
+Madison invites Greg to the prom, but at the last moment, he decides visit Rachel in the hospital instead.
+While traveling there, Greg's limousine driver asks him if he loves the girl he is going to see, a question he finds himself unable to answer.
+He brings his phone and a portable projector and places a corsage around Rachel's wrist before playing the film he made for her on the wall of her room.
 Rachel is moved to tears by the film, but falls into a coma shortly after viewing it and dies approximately 10 hours later.
 Greg admits to the viewer that he lied about Rachel not dying, as he "didn't think she would."

 At her shiva, Greg is comforted by Rachel's mother and they grieve together.
 Greg and Earl rekindle their friendship.
-During the funeral, Greg sneaks into Rachel's room, where he finds a card from her stating that she wrote to Greg's college and explained that he missed school for her sake.
-It also states her wish for Greg to take any of her possessions that he pleases.
+During the funeral, Greg sneaks into Rachel's room, where he finds a card from her.
+In it, she reveals that she wrote to Greg's college and explained the reason he missed school, and invites Greg to take any of her possessions that he pleases.
 He finds several intricate carvings within her books depicting scenes of her with Greg and Earl.
 Greg leaves with one of the books containing a personal carving and his favorite of Rachel's pillows.

-Some time later, Greg writes his story of his time with Rachel and mails it to the college along with the film he made for her, with a warning that "the last person who saw this immediately went into a coma and DIED."
+Some time later, Greg writes the story of his time with Rachel and mails it to the college along with the film he made for her, with a warning that "the last person who saw this immediately went into a coma and DIED."